Exception to the rule: confidence-based matching for smarter cash application

 Matching is automated, exceptions are human-driven

-The next step is for a human to enter the exception handling workflow and match the Fairchild Automotive payment to the Fairchild Tires Invoice.
+Therefore, the next step is for a human to enter the exception-handling workflow and match the Fairchild Automotive payment to the Fairchild Tires invoice.

 A mouse cursor connecting a Fairchild Tires bill with a Fairchild Automotive payment

-This is where confidence-based matching and rule-based matching diverge.
+This is where confidence-based matching and rule-based matching that different paths.

-Confidence-based engines work differently.
-There are rules, just like rule-based engines, but those rules are weighted.
-In a confidence-based engine, a rule might state: the more exactly that a payee name matches an invoice name, the higher the confidence we have of a correct match.
+A confidence-based engine works differently.
+While it still uses rules, those rules are weighted.
+In this system, the closer a payee name matches an invoice name, the higher the likelihood of a correct match.

 Here's an illustration: